etkmlm/CoreLauncher/README.md

 ![](images/multiplemoddesc.png)

 1) Query area.
-   - You should write names like searching in Curse Forge.
+   - You should write names like searching in a browser.
-   - After the search, unfoundable names will appear here.
+   - After the search, unfoundable names will appear here again.
+   - You can add browser name (curseforge and modrinth for now) into your query, if you want to search separately from your browser selection.
+For example, "actually additions curseforge" query will search in CurseForge even if you select Modrinth.
 2) Result list.
 Displays the founded mods.
 3) From world button.
 Shows a world selector.
 When you select a world, it extracts all mods in it and searches.
    - Only works with Forge for now.
 (Because of level.dat restrictions.)
 4) From mods button.
 Select the folder that contains your mods, all mod names will appear in query area.
 (You may want to edit this names, it's not true always.)
+5) Browser selector.
+Select a browser to search in.
-5) Status label.
+6) Status label.
-6) Search button.
+7) Search button.
 Starts the searching process.
-7) Apply button.
+8) Apply button.
 Adds the mods into the profile.

 ## Browser
 ![](images/browsedesc.png)